The Reverend Katz Library

 Marilyn Bark, Marianne Erder, Sara Hudson Lavy, Rachelle Lever, Clara Stein, Adrienne Swarts and Queenie Weiner.

-At our monthly hands on meetings on the first Monday of the month at 7:30pm, we develop and maintain the library collection of well over four thousand items of Judaica and Jewish interest for adults and children.
+At our monthly hands on meetings on the first Monday of the month at 7:30pm, we develop and maintain the library collection of over five thousand items of Judaica and Jewish interest for adults and children.

 The library serves our synagogue community as well as the general public.